 First of all, there are several CPU-consuming denial-ofservice attacks wherein an attacker can force an OR to perform expensive cryptographic operations.
-For example, an attacker who sends a create cell full of junk bytes can force an OR to perform an RSA decrypt.
-Similarly, an attacker can fake the start of a TLS handshake, forcing the OR to carry out its (comparatively expensive) half of the handshake at no real computational cost to the attacker.
+For example, an attacker can fake the start of a TLS handshake, forcing the OR to carry out its (comparatively expensive) half of the handshake at no real computational cost to the attacker.

 We have not yet implemented any defenses for these attacks, but several approaches are possible.
 First, ORs can require clients to solve a puzzle [16] while beginning new TLS handshakes or accepting create cells.
 So long as these tokens are easy to verify and computationally expensive to produce, this approach limits the attack multiplier.
 Additionally, ORs can limit the rate at which they accept create cells and TLS connections, so that the computational work of processing them does not drown out the symmetric cryptography operations that keep cells flowing.
 This rate limiting could, however, allow an attacker to slow down other users when they build new circuits.

 Adversaries can also attack the Tor network's hosts and network links.
 Disrupting a single circuit or link breaks all streams passing along that part of the circuit.
 Users similarly lose service when a router crashes or its operator restarts it.
 The current Tor design treats such attacks as intermittent network failures, and depends on users and applications to respond or recover as appropriate.
-A future design could use an end-to-end TCP-like acknowledgment protocol, so that no streams are lost unless the entry or exit point itself is disrupted.
+A future design could use an end-to-end TCP-like acknowledgment protocol, so no streams are lost unless the entry or exit point is disrupted.
 This solution would require more buffering at the network edges, however, and the performance and anonymity implications from this extra complexity still require investigation.

-5.2.
-Exit policies and abuse
+6.2 Exit policies and abuse